Our Team

 Email: bilingue@mannasoupkitchen.com

-Andrew Urenda – Front Desk Lead / MCRP Case Manager
+Andrew Urenda – Front Desk Lead / Resource Navigator

 Andrew is originally from Albuquerque, New Mexico.
 After struggling with addiction and the criminal justice system for years, he decided to change his path in life.
 He is a commercial driver, D.J., and has done dozens of other jobs since then.
 He is in long-term sustained recovery and is working on balancing his scales in life by doing positive things in the community.
 He is part of Young People in Recovery in Leadership.